 Despite the explanation above, we still receive a fair amound of photos that are very hard to use, if at all.
 The most common problems to really avoid remain the following.

-Please be critical in this respect, certainly when using long lenses, taking photos in sunny weather, with jet wash present et cetera.
+Please be critical in this respect, certainly when using long lenses, taking photos with heat haze or jet wash present et cetera.
 No matter how dramatic a shot may be, if it is unsharp we cannot use it.
 A rather standard, sharp photo is better for us in such cases.

 Especially with flying aircraft, there is a fair chance automatic exposure will try and match the large portion of sky to a medium tone, resulting in the aircraft itself becoming too dark.
 This cannot always be corrected for in post-processing.
 Learning to use the camera's histogram while shooting, if available, is the best one can do to get better exposed subjects.